 We are an independent statutory body and we provide legal protection for places and objects that are important to the history and development of Victoria.

 Our Council members represent a broad cross-section of heritage specialists including representatives from professions as diverse as archaeology, history, architecture, engineering and building construction, property management and planning law.

 On a day-to-day level the work of the Council is organised and administered by the Secretariat.

 Our strategic plan for 2016-2020 outlines what we are doing to protect and preserve Victoria’s cultural heritage.

-Our activities and achievements are presented in detail each year in our Annual Report.
+Our activities and achievements are presented in detail each year in our Annual Report and Corporate Plan.

 Committees play an important role in our work in deciding on registrations, hearing appeals, communicating with the public and providing specialist advice.